Carbon Monoxide Detector & Smoke Alarm Installation in Lenexa, KS & Kansas City, MO

 When you install your carbon monoxide monitor, think about how you want to power it:

 - Battery-operated carbon monoxide detectors are very easy to install and will provide protection even during a power outage.
 As long as you keep up with battery replacements, you will not have a problem.

 - Hard-wired carbon monoxide detectors are connected to your home’s electrical system and run constantly.
 These will need to be installed professionally, but once they’re in, you won’t have to think about them again.

 Where Should You Install a Carbon Monoxide Detector?

 If you have a gas furnace or heating system, it is highly recommended that you install at least one carbon monoxide detector in your home.
 If you want even more protection, install one near every sleeping area and one above the garage (carbon monoxide can leak out of your car’s exhaust).
 For best results, make sure your carbon monoxide detectors are at least 15 ft. away from any fuel burning appliances to reduce the risk of false alarms.

 Many carbon monoxide detectors come with a variety of special features that make them even more useful.
 When choosing a carbon monoxide detector, you can choose from:

-- Power indicator lights – lights that blink under normal conditions (when the alarm is not going off) to show that the system is on and working properly.
+- Power indicator lights – These lights that blink under normal conditions (when the alarm is not going off) show that the system is on and working properly.

-- Combination smoke alarm/carbon monoxide detector – combination smoke alarm/carbon monoxide detectors save space by combining the two main alarms you need in your house.
-This also means you only have to change one set of batteries instead of two.
+- Combination smoke alarm/carbon monoxide detector – Combination smoke alarm/carbon monoxide detectors save space by combining the two main alarms you need in your house.
+This also means that you only need to change one set of batteries.